 No child should go hungry in America, but 1 in 6 kids will face hunger this year.
 Using proven, practical solutions, No Kid Hungry is ending childhood hunger today by ensuring that kids get healthy meals every day.
 With a multi-year investment beginning in 2015 from the Social Innovation Fund, a program of the Corporation for National and Community Service, United Way of King County joined No Kid Hungry to launch No Kid Hungry Washington.
 In this partnership, No Kid Hungry Washington will focus on ending childhood hunger in King Country -- the area encompassing Seattle and the surrounding suburbs.
 Learn more about how we're making No Kid Hungry a reality in Washington here.

 Interested in hosting a table or have a question?
-Contact Emily Roth.
+Contact Courtney Smith.

 Chef Eduardo Jordan